cachilders/marcovaldo/README.md

 a spatial sequencer with cats

 ## Dev Notes
+**(1/12/2024)**
+Structure materialized in the shower for a method of laying out the app as a series of disconected 64 pixel layers, each with a purpose and representing an overlapping reality.
+Built out a few of the low level prototypes and got the arc and grid into an interactive state with most of the abstraction I wanted.
+Still need Panes.

+Created the cat plan and cat symbol so I wouldn't forget, but didn't get far.

 **(1/11/2024)**
 It was more of a struggle to nail the radians to rings ratio than I'd prefer to admit.